priyab028/react-blog-app/README.md

 - View individual blog details on the BlogDetails page.
 - Handle 404 errors with the PageNotFound component.

-To get a copy of this project up and running on your local machine, follow these instructions.

 ## Available Scripts